jimbono/stencil-form-telemetry/project-documentation.md

 4. **Asynchronous Processing**: Uses `CustomEvents` for non-blocking operations.
 5. **Efficient Visibility Tracking**: Uses IntersectionObserver for performant visibility detection.

+## Styling and Responsive Design

+- Consistent styling across all components using CSS files for each component.
+- Responsive grid layout in the app-root component for organizing main components.
+- Media queries for adapting to different screen sizes.
+- Use of CSS variables for easy theming and maintenance.

 ## Extensibility Features

 1. **Dynamic Sampling Rates**: The `TelemetryService` allows dynamic adjustment of sampling rates.
 2. **Extended Event Types**: Includes a wide range of event types for comprehensive tracking.
-3. **Dependency Injection**: The `UserProfile` component demonstrates dependency injection with `UserService`.
-4. **Global Styles**: Uses global styles for consistent styling across components.
-5. **Business Metric Tracking**: Easily extendable to track additional business-specific metrics.
-6. **Interactive User Profile**: The UserProfile component supports editing, demonstrating how to track more complex user interactions.
+3. **Reusable Components**: Custom input and dropdown components for consistency and easy extension.
-7. **Mock Services**: Includes a MockUserService for easy testing and development.
+4. **Mock Services**: Includes a MockUserService for easy testing and development.

 ## Testing

-To implement unit tests for the telemetry system:
+Implement unit tests for:

-1. Test `TelemetryService` for correct event emission, sampling, and rate adjustment
+1. TelemetryService for correct event emission, sampling, and rate adjustment
-2. Test `TelemetryBatcher` for correct batching, compression, and retry logic
+2. TelemetryBatcher for correct batching, compression, and retry logic
-3. Use Stencil's testing utilities to verify component-level telemetry in all components
-4. Test visibility tracking using mock IntersectionObserver implementations
+3. Individual components (TradeOrderEntry, AddressForm, UserProfile) for correct rendering and event emissions
+4. Custom input and dropdown components
-5. For `AddressForm` component:
+5. MockUserService

-   - Test form completion time calculation
-   - Verify correct emission of FormCompletionTime events
-   - Test edge cases like rapid form submissions
-6. For `UserProfile` component:
-   - Test edit mode entry and exit
-   - Verify correct emission of ProfileEditStarted and ProfileUpdated events
-   - Test individual field edits and corresponding telemetry events
-   - Test error handling during profile updates
-   - Verify that the component correctly updates its state after a successful profile update
-7. For `MockUserService`:
-   - Test getUserData method for both existing and non-existing users
-   - Test updateUserData method for successful updates and error cases
+Implement integration tests for:
+1. Interaction between components and the telemetry system
+2. End-to-end user flows (e.g., completing a trade order, updating user profile)

 ## Deployment Considerations